Meet CarKer, the startup that finds you safe automotive workshops

-“Uy boss, we are going to have to change the whole piece and it will be more expensive”, I am sure that every Mexican has heard that phrase in a visit to the workshop; in order to modify reality arises CarKer, the startup that will improve your experience by repair your car.
+“Uy boss, we are going to have to change the whole piece and it will be more expensive”, I am sure that every Mexican has heard that phrase in a visit to the workshop; in order to modify reality arises CarKer, the startup that will improve your experience by repair your car or motorcycle.

 This is the first startup of Mexican origin driven ExxonMobil, and which aims to become the link between users and automotive workshops.